0xPolygonHermez/zkevm-node/docs/production-setup.md

 2. Define installation path: `ZKEVM_DIR=./path/to/install`
 3. Define a config directory: `ZKEVM_CONFIG_DIR=./path/to/config`
 4. It's recommended to source this env vars in your `~/.bashrc`, `~/.zshrc` or whatever you're using
 5. Download and extract the artifacts: `curl -L https://github.com/0xPolygonHermez/zkevm-node/releases/latest/download/$ZKEVM_NET.zip > $ZKEVM_NET.zip && unzip -o $ZKEVM_NET.zip -d $ZKEVM_DIR && rm $ZKEVM_NET.zip`.
-Note you may need to install `unzip` for this command to work
+Note you may need to install `unzip` for this command to work.
+Also take into account this works for the latest release, in case you want to deploy a pre-release you should get the artifacts directly for that release and not using the "latest" link depicted here.
 6. Copy the file with the env parameters: `cp $ZKEVM_DIR/$ZKEVM_NET/example.env $ZKEVM_CONFIG_DIR/.env`
 7. Edit the env file, with your favourite editor.
 The example will use nano: `nano $ZKEVM_CONFIG_DIR/.env`.
 This file contains the configuration that anyone should modify.
 For advanced configuration:
    1. Copy the config files into the config directory `cp $ZKEVM_DIR/$ZKEVM_NET/config/environments/testnet/* $ZKEVM_CONFIG_DIR/`